Playing Rules

 2. Teams earn 1 point for each game won.
 The team which has won the most games (has the most points) when the time limit is reached shall be declared the winner of the match.

-3. If a game is in progress when the time limit is reached, the team with more players & (co-rec) pins on the court will earn the point.
+3. If a game is in progress when the time limit is reached, the team with more players & (co-ed) pins on the court will earn the point.
 If tied (same number of players & pins), no point is scored.

 4. In the event that each team has won the same number of games (tied) at the end of regulation, an instant overtime session will be played.
 This rule is only applicable to playoff games.